 4. My Car

 It seems like every major Northern city boasts of its great subway system and DC is no exception.
 I can see the appeal of not having to sit in rush hour traffic or deal with the hassle of parking, but I’m going to have to say I still prefer my car.
 The crowded Metro filled to the brim with a variety of people quickly became unappealing after being pushed and shoved, not to mention having to sit next to an individual who could’ve used a good long bath.
-I miss the personal space that comes along with driving a car, not to mention control over my travel.
+I miss the personal space that comes along with driving a car, especially a Revology Mustang GT, not to mention control over my travel.
 Late trains and delays are far from convenient – especially when you’re on your way to the airport.

 Y’all.
 This one about sent me over the edge.
 I do not (nor will I ever) understand what it is about being polite that is so difficult for some people.
 If you’re like me, you were raised in a household where manners were nonnegotiable and their absence would result in a stern talkin’ to from Momma.
 It’s just common decency to your fellow man.
 I realized that I finally had enough just a few moments ago when a passenger needed to get around another at the gate.
 Missing the opportunity to be polite, he was rude instead: “Uh, are you just going to stand in the way or are you going to move?”
 I couldn’t help it, y’all.
 My tolerance level after six days up here had reached its max and the words seemed to just blurt out: